FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

       - Cannot be boot volume
     - Magnetic (Standard)
       - Lowest cost per GB for all bootable types
+- Snapshots
+  - Each snapshot is a full snapshot
+  - You are only charged for the differences between the snapshots
 - Steps to create a snapshot of a RAID array, i.e. stop the application from writing to disk and flush all caches to the disk
   1. Freeze the file system
   1. Unmount the RAID array